bizbazboz/bizbazboz/README.md

-- 👋 Hi, I’m @dbizland
+- 👋 Hi, I’m @BizCoCoding
-- 👀 I’m interested in filmmaking.
+- 👀 I’m interested in photography.
 - 🌱 I’m currently learning Hitfilm Pro
 - 💞️ I’m looking to collaborate on a FPS increaser
-- 📫 How to reach me: thunkablebiz@gmail.com
+- 📫 How to reach me:

 <!---
 dbizland/dbizland is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.